 - 3. The complainant is a resident of Kosovo currently living as a displaced person in Serbia.
-She is the owner of a flat located in Rahovec/Orahovac.
-She lived there with her family until October 1999 when they left Kosovo.
-Later on, in 2003, the complainant became aware that her flat was occupied and the movable property in it was destroyed. - 4.
-The complainant also states that while she was trying to leave Kosovo in October 1999, in her family's car, she was stopped and attacked in Pejë/Peć, and the car and all the personal belongings in it, including electronic appliances, clothes, documents, money and gold, were set on fire by the attackers. - 5.
-In July 2004, the complainant lodged a claim seeking compensation for the damage caused to her flat, with the Municipal Court of Rahovec/Orahovac against UNMIK, KFOR, the Kosovo Provisional Institutions of Self-Government (PISG), and the Municipality of Rahovec/Orahovac. - 6.
-Approximately 17,000 compensation claims were lodged in 2004 before Kosovo courts, the vast majority of which by ethnic Serbs who because of the hostilities had left their homes in Kosovo in 1999 and whose property was later damaged or destroyed.
-With a view to meeting the statutory five-year time-limit for submitting civil compensation claims, these claimants lodged their claims around the same time in 2004 before Kosovo courts.
+He was the owner of two houses and other property located in Klinë/Klina.
+He lived there until 1999 when he left Kosovo.
+Later on, the complainant became aware that his property was completely destroyed. - 4.
+The complainant lodged a claim seeking compensation for the damage caused to his property with the Municipal Court of Klinë/Klina against the Kosovo Provisional Institutions of Self-Government (PISG), the Municipality of Klinë/Klina, UNMIK and KFOR.
+The claim was registered on 19 September 2006. - 5.
+Before the complainant filed his claim, approximately 17,000 compensation claims were lodged in 2004 before Kosovo courts, the vast majority of which by ethnic Serbs who because of the hostilities had left their homes in Kosovo in 1999 and whose property was later damaged or destroyed.
 The claims were directed against UNMIK, KFOR, the PISG and in most cases also the relevant municipality (see Human Rights Advisory Panel (hereinafter HRAP), Milogorić and Others, cases nos.
-38/08, 58/08, 61/08, 63/08 and 69/08, opinion of 24 March 2010, § 1; for the legal basis upon which the claimants based their claim, see the same opinion, § 5). - 7.
+38/08, 58/08, 61/08, 63/08 and 69/08, opinion of 24 March 2010, § 1; for the legal basis upon which the claimants based their claim, see the same opinion, § 5). - 6.
 With respect to these cases the Director of the UNMIK Department of Justice (DOJ) sent a letter to all municipal and district court presidents and to the President of the Supreme Court of Kosovo on 26 August 2004.
 In the letter, the Director of DOJ mentioned that "over 14,000" such claims had been lodged.
-He referred to "the problems that such a huge influx of claims will pose for the courts", and asked that "no [such] case be scheduled until such time as we have jointly determined how best to effect the processing of these cases" (for the full text of the letter, see the Milogorić and Others opinion, cited in § 6 above, § 6). - 8.
+He referred to "the problems that such a huge influx of claims will pose for the courts", and asked that "no [such] case be scheduled until such time as we have jointly determined how best to effect the processing of these cases" (for the full text of the letter, see the Milogorić and Others opinion, cited in § 5 above, § 6). - 7.
 On 15 November 2005, the DOJ called on the courts to begin processing claims for damage caused by identified natural persons and for damage caused after October 2000, considering that the "obstacles to the efficient processing of these cases" did not exist any longer.
-Claims related to events arising before October 2000 were not affected by this letter. - 9.
-On 28 September 2008, the Director of DOJ advised the courts that cases which had not been scheduled according to the 26 August 2004 request should now be processed. - 10.
+Claims related to events arising before October 2000 were not affected by this letter. - 8.
+On 28 September 2008, the Director of DOJ advised the courts that cases which had not been scheduled according to the 26 August 2004 request should now be processed. - 9.
 On 9 December 2008, UNMIK's responsibility with regard to the judiciary in Kosovo ended with the European Union Rule of Law Mission in Kosovo (EULEX) assuming full operational control in the area of the rule of law, following the Statement made by the President of the United Nations Security Council on 26 November 2008 (S/PRST/2008/44), welcoming the continued engagement of the European Union in Kosovo.